DreamHollow/CMakeEasy/README.md

 If Visual Studio will not allow you to access the bin/build folders, simply edit the .gitignore file and comment out the bin/build line.

-Please remember to uncomment this line if you plan to stage changes.
-**The bin/build folders should NOT be committed to the repo.**

 You should have several Visual Studio files available to you after generation.
 If not, something may have gone wrong during using the